cabforum/netsec/docs/NSR.md

 Certificate Systems, Root CA Systems (Air-gapped or otherwise), and Security Support Systems MUST be in a Physically Secure Environment.

-Log Archive Systems MUST either:
+Log Storage Systems MUST either:

-1. be in a Physically Secure Environment, or
+1. be in a Physically Secure Environment that is operated by the CA, or
 2. be in a logical environment that fulfills the requirements of [Section 5](#5-requirements-for-logical-environments).

 CA Infrastructure MUST be in a Physically Secure Environment.